Jabbawukis/sample-efficiency-evaluation/README.md

 ### Get the BEAR Dataset

-1. Download the BEAR dataset from the following link: [BEAR Dataset](https://github.com/lm-pub-quiz/BEAR)
+1. Clone the BEAR dataset repository from the following link: [BEAR Dataset](https://github.com/lm-pub-quiz/BEAR)

-2. Place the downloaded dataset in the appropriate directory as specified in your configuration (or simply inside this directory).
+2. Place the BEAR dataset in the appropriate directory as specified in your configuration (or simply inside this directory).

 ### Usage

-To extract BEAR fact occurrences from a dataset, export the necessary environment variables and run the dataset processing script:
+To extract BEAR fact occurrences from a HuggingFace dataset, export the necessary environment variables and run the dataset processing script:

 ```bash